RodneyShag/Games/readme.md

 ### Summary

-- This repo is a list of all games I can remember playing
+- This repo is a list of all games I can remember playing.
 - My most favorite genres show up at the top.
-In a genre, games are sorted by year (ascending)
+In a genre, games are sorted by year.

 ### Table of Contents